Kalpa-Services/mmg-wp-plugin/README.md

 - Update the README.md file with any new features or changes to installation/configuration steps
 - Document any new functions or classes using PHPDoc standards

-## Roadmap and Future Development

-- Implement processing of refunds

 ## Getting Help